bn-l/blog/content/posts/The-shambolic-state-of-JS-TS-dev-in-2023.md

 "type": "module"
 ```

 The problem with this though is that node will treat all files in the project as if they are es modules.
-It is crucial to know that is is a package-wide setting and it applies to [all the folders in node_modules.](https://nodejs.org/docs/latest-v18.x/api/packages.html#packagejson-and-file-extensions)[^3] So any dependencies you have that use commonJS imports (i.e. `require`) will now break.
+It is crucial to know that is a package-wide setting and it applies to [all the folders in node_modules.](https://nodejs.org/docs/latest-v18.x/api/packages.html#packagejson-and-file-extensions)[^3] So any dependencies you have that use commonJS imports (i.e. `require`) will now break.

-An alternative proposal is to leave this out and just put "m" in front of it ([I'm not kidding](https://nodejs.org/docs/latest-v18.x/api/packages.html#packagejson-and-file-extensions)).
+An alternative proposal is to leave this out and just put "m" in front of your js / ts file extensions ([I'm not kidding](https://nodejs.org/docs/latest-v18.x/api/packages.html#packagejson-and-file-extensions)).